-Everyone needs to prepare for sudden expenses – for example, a broken washing machine or boiler – but there’s such a thing as too much emergency cash.
-It’s best to split your savings, keep some to hand for emergencies and put the rest where it can work harder for you.
+Everyone should prepare for sudden expenses by regularly putting money aside for things like a broken washing machine or boiler – but there is such a thing as too much emergency cash.
+It’s best to split your savings, so you’re keeping some to hand for emergencies and putting the rest where it can work harder for you.

 How to build up your fund

-Just like you would save for a wedding or a new car, work out how much you need to put aside, and set up a savings standing order for the right amount.
+Just like you would save for a wedding or a new car, work out how much you need to put aside, and set up a savings standing order or Direct Debit for the right amount.

 How much should I save?